 When new Multistate Research Projects are being established, or terminating projects are being revised, faculty will be invited to join.
 E-mails will be sent to department chairs and/or faculty informing them of new projects or revisions of projects.
 These e-mail notices include links to more information on particular projects.

 - Information on Multistate Research Projects is available on the National Information Management and Support System (NIMSS) Web site: https://www.nimss.org/

 - Experiment Station faculty who are interested in participating in a Multistate Research Project/Committee must complete an Appendix E form and submit it to Lynn Laws in the Research Programs Office.
 Involvement in any Multistate committee must be approved by the Experiment Station director.

 - Upon the director’s approval of faculty involvement in a Multistate Research Project and USDA approval of the project, faculty must complete Project Initiation in REEport to establish an associated Iowa Experiment Station project.

 4. I have a project collaborating with researchers in other states.
 Does this qualify as a Multistate Research Project?

 Not necessarily.
 It depends on whether your project is an active, official Multistate Research Project listed in NIMSS (see FAQ #2, above).
-If not, then it does not fit the requirements for a Hatch (Multistate) project.
+If not, then it does not fit the requirements.

 5. Do I get any funding for participating on a Multistate Research Committee?